Leonid Petrovsky: World War II

 On August 17 at 0300, the signal for attack was given.
 In the first ranks of the attackers was the corps commander.
 Inspired by the personal example of the commanders, the units moved forward.
 And the Nazis, unable to withstand the onslaught, retreated.
 Having repulsed all the German counterattacks and expanding the breakthrough, Petrovsky led the main forces of the corps to the southwest.
 Meanwhile, in the forest, east of the Khalch station, the 154th division fought the most intense battles with the Nazis, who sought to cut off our units of the escape route.
 The division not only covered the rear and flank of the retreating corps, but also managed to break through the enemy ring in this area.
 Petrovsky hurried here to help build on the success.
 Commander of the 154th division, General Ya.
-S. Fokanovand [and] other comrades dissuaded Leonid Grigorievich from doing this, advised him to follow the main forces.
+S. Fokanov and [and] other comrades dissuaded Leonid Grigorievich from doing this, advised him to follow the main forces.
 But he was adamant: "I have nothing to do here, the worst is over."
 Staying with the covering units, Petrovsky fearlessly led them into battle.
 He was a man of great willpower and great energy.
 He was always seen in the most decisive places.

 In an uncommon action for the Eastern Front, he was buried with full military honors by German troops and a cross was erected over his grave with an inscription announcing his bravery.